Do your allergies...

 The symptoms of pet allergies include red eyes, runny nose and sneezing when around the pet or in an environment with pet’s skin cells, saliva or urine.
 If Dr. Baxter and the patient are able to determine that the allergy is being caused by the pet, no testing will be necessary.
 However, if there is uncertainty, a quick blood test can be administered.

 Like other allergy triggers, the best treatment for pet allergies is avoidance.
 However, Dr. Baxter understands that pets are often considered family members, and avoidance is not ideal.
 She works with each patient to come up with a personalized pet allergy treatment.
-Treatment may include over-the-counter medications or allergy shots.
+Dallas patients can seek advice from our experts about allergy shots, over the counter medications and other treatment options for pet allergies.

 Making it Work - Managing Pet Allergies